 The charts consist of the closing price for one week or more than that.
 When the chart is completed, the trader will be able to see the price movement of a certain currency.

 This simple chart is very useful to get the bigger picture of a currency over a period of time.
 Usually it will show a pattern that the trader can use to predict the next possible closing price.

 2. Bar Charts

-Bar chart is one of currency rates chart that has a nickname.
+A bar chart is one of the currency rates charts that has a nickname.
 The nickname is OHCL charts or Open High Close Low chart.

-This chart is a more complex than line charts because it shows more information including opening and closing price.
+This chart is more complex than line charts because it shows more information including opening and closing prices.
 And also the highest and the lowest price of a currency that was reached on that day.

 That is the reason why this chart also called as OHCL chart.

 This chart consists of a bar every single day.
 The top part of the bar shows the highest price of the currency on that day while the lower part of the bar shows the lowest price.

 The dash or the little horizontal line on the left shows the opening price of that currency while the closing price shows by the dash on the right.

 This currency rates chart shows the trader the same information just like a bar chart.
 But it comes in a better format, which is easy in the eyes.